jamesjmtaylor/blog/site/content/post/2024-resolutions.md

 ---
 ![2024](/img/blog/2024.png)

 2023 proved to be quite the turbulent year.
 Of my three[ 2023 new year's resolutions](https://jjmtaylor.com/post/2023-resolutions/), I accomplished two.
-Specifically, I completed my Starcraft Rust AI (you can read about it [here](https://jjmtaylor.com/post/starcraft-rust-bot/)) and successfully summited three new mountains.
+Specifically, I completed my Starcraft Rust AI (you can read about it [here](https://jjmtaylor.com/post/starcraft-rust-bot/)) and successfully summited four new mountains, Mt Hood, Old Snowy, Broken Top, and Three Finger Jack.
 My goals for 2024 are below:

 * Update my Worldwide Equipment Guide app to use the new [Odin API](https://odin.tradoc.army.mil/)
 * Climb three new mountains.